Siddique-ur-Rehman/Internship_projects/Regression_projects/README.md

 Polynomial Regression (Degree 2): Trained with all features to capture non-linear patterns.

-Evaluated models using Mean Squared Error (MSE) and R² score on training and test sets.
+Models evaluated using Mean Squared Error (MSE) and R² score on training and test sets.

-📊 Results & Insights
+Results and Insights
-Simple vs. Multiple Linear Regression

-Both achieved similar R² and MSE.

-Adding weakly correlated features provided little improvement over using only Attendance.
+Simple vs. Multiple Linear Regression: Both achieved similar R² and MSE, showing that adding weakly correlated features gave little improvement over using only Attendance.

-Polynomial Regression

-Achieved higher R² and lower MSE compared to linear models.

-Indicates presence of non-linear relationships between features and exam scores.
+Polynomial Regression: Outperformed linear models with higher R² and lower MSE, highlighting the presence of non-linear relationships between features and exam scores.

-✅ Key Takeaways
+Key Takeaways

 Attendance is the most influential linear predictor of exam performance.

-Extra features with low correlation did not enhance linear models.
+Additional features with low correlation did not improve linear models.

 Polynomial Regression effectively captured non-linear trends, leading to better predictive performance.